Amethyst-Software/small-scripts/README.md

 # Small Scripts
-Various utility scripts that I've written for the Mac's Bash shell.
-Those which have been turned into Automator workflows are in the Automator directory.
-Larger Bash scripts have their own individual repositories.
+Various utility scripts that I've written over the years.
+Smaller scripts written for the Mac's version of the Bash shell are in the Bash directory.
+Larger Bash scripts have their own individual repositories under this GitHub account.
+Scripts found in Automator/ are in AppleScript/Bash, and scripts in Folder Actions/ are in AppleScript.